Tyrowin/portfolio/docs/project-build-plan.md

-# Project Build Plan: The Retro Desktop Portfolio
+# Project Build Plan: Retro Desktop Portfolio

-This document outlines the development tasks required to build the "Retro Desktop Portfolio" website.
+This document outlines the development tasks required to build the “Retro Desktop Portfolio” website.
 The project is broken down into sequential phases and tasks.

----

 ## Phase 1: Project Setup & Foundation

 Goal: Initialize the project with the correct tools and libraries.

-### Task 1.1: Initialize Next.js Project with Bun
+### Task 1.1: Initialize Next.js Project with Bun (Complete as of 2025-08-10)

-_Complete as of 2025-08-10_

 Purpose: Create the basic Next.js application structure and configure Bun.

-Subtasks:
+#### Subtasks

 - [x] Initialize a new Next.js project using `bun create next-app@latest`.
 - [x] Verify the development server starts with `bun dev`.
 - [x] Configure `package.json` scripts to use Bun.
 - [x] Set up ESLint and Prettier.

-Definition of Done:
+#### Definition of Done

 - [x] Project runs locally with `bun dev`.
 - [x] Code compiles without errors (`bun run build`).
 - [x] No linting errors (`bun run lint`).

-### Task 1.2: Integrate Core Styling and UI Libraries
+### Task 1.2: Integrate Core Styling and UI Libraries (Complete as of 2025-08-10)

 Purpose: Install and configure visual libraries.

-Subtasks:
+#### Subtasks

-- [ ] Install `tailwindcss` and configure it.
+- [x] Install `tailwindcss` and configure it.
-- [ ] Install `react95` and `styled-components`.
+- [x] Install `98.css` and import it in the root layout.
-- [ ] Create a global layout with `ThemeProvider` and global styles.
-- [ ] Set default teal background (Windows 95 style) via Tailwind.
+- [x] Set default teal background (Windows 95/98 style) via Tailwind.

-Definition of Done:
+#### Definition of Done

-- [ ] Blank page renders with react95 theme (font, colors).
+- [x] A blank page renders with the 98.css theme applied (correct font, background color).
-- [ ] Tailwind utilities function.
+- [x] Tailwind CSS utility classes function correctly.
-- [ ] No build or lint errors.
+- [x] No build or lint errors.

----

 ## Phase 2: Core Desktop Environment